swdora109/MiniProject/README.md

 She don't like to eat apples because they doesn't taste good to her and she think they are too hard to chew, but her brother say that apples are his favorite fruit and he always tell her that she should try to eat them more often.

 ### Output:
-- **Grammar Issue**: \
+- **Grammar Issue**:
-She don't like' should be corrected to 'doesn't'.\
+  - 'She don't like' should be corrected to 'doesn't'.
-'they doesn't taste' should be corrected to 'don't'.\
+  - 'they doesn't taste' should be corrected to 'don't'.
-'she think' should be corrected to 'thinks'.\
+  - 'she think' should be corrected to 'thinks'.
-'her brother say' should be corrected to 'says'.\
+  - 'her brother say' should be corrected to 'says'.
-'he always tell' should be corrected to 'tells'.
+  - 'he always tell' should be corrected to 'tells'.

 - **Corrected Sentence**: She doesn't like to eat apples because they don't taste good to her and she thinks they are too hard to chew, but her brother says that apples are his favorite fruit and he always tells her that she should try to eat them more often.
 - **Scores**: Vocabulary: 6 / 10, Coherence: 5 / 10, Clarity: 5 / 10, Overall score: 5 / 10